 We often think of beliefs as only relating to religion, but beliefs actually form the basis of your value system, which drives every single decision you make; from what brand of toilet paper to buy to whether or not to get married.
 Our beliefs are not always what we think they are, or even what we want them to be.
-We also hold beliefs about every aspect of our person and appearance, such as if we believe ourselves to be fat, ugly, beautiful or handsome.
-What we tell others our beliefs are is not always what we genuinely believe.
+We will often lie to others about our beliefs and not even be aware of it because we are also lying to ourselves about them as well.
+You can’t be honest with others about something you are lying to yourself about.

 Many of our beliefs have actually been handed to us (taught to us) fully formed by parents, clergy, teachers, other adults and even our peers.
 Unfortunately, sometimes these beliefs and values conflict with each other and/ or with our own innate internal values, such as when a parent tells us to lie even when we’ve been taught that lying is wrong or “bad”.
 When we try to hold disparate beliefs equally, it creates something called cognitive dissonance.